-Australia proportionately has one of the lowest overseas populations.
-Numbers range from estimates of 500,000 to a million Aussies living overseas, although most studies are at least five years old.
+There are an estimated 1.4 million Australians living overseas, according to the Australian Bureau of Statistics (ABS).
 The most popular countries for Aussie expats are the UK, the US, New Zealand, China, Singapore, and Hong Kong.

 Most banks will not allow borrowers to use an overseas property as security for a home loan.
 If you want to buy a home abroad, you will either need to apply for a mortgage in your new country or release equity on an Australian property to pay for your new home.

 Non residents can purchase property in Australia.
 However, they will need to apply to the FIRB and may only purchase new dwellings or vacant land with the intention to build.
 Foreign purchasers will also face foreign buyers stamp duty and land tax surcharge.